b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 ![Effect of rainfall on plants' biomass.
 Revisited.](./images/ch07biomassCor.png)

 Previously, we said that the points are scattered around an imaginary line that goes through their center.
-Now, we could draw that line at a rough guess using a pen and paper (or a graphics editor).
+Now, we could draw that line at a rough guess using a pen and a piece of paper (or a graphics editor).
 Based on the line we could make a prediction of the values on Y-axis based on the values on the X-axis.
 The variable placed on the X-axis is called independent (the rain does not depend on a plant, it falls or not), predictor or explanatory variable.
 The variable placed on the Y-axis is called dependent (the plant depends on rain) or outcome